How To Give Helpful And Effective Interview Feedback To Candidates

 There are few things more disruptive than being deep into a task and having to stop what you’re doing, switch gears, and conduct an interview with the restaurant interview questions listed above.

 It’s not good for your productivity (because you’re distracted) and it’s not good for the potential employee you’re meeting.

-This will help you get into the proper frame of mind so you can conduct the interview to the best of your ability, find the right candidate for the job, and improve the way your team and your business operate.
+This can help you get into the proper frame of mind so you’ll be better prepared to conduct the interview to the best of your ability, find the right candidate for the job, and improve the way your team and your business operate.